brianrodri/GameMaker-GJAPI/README.md

 			</tr>
 			<tr>
 				<th id="GJ_step">GJ_step()</th>
 				<td>Handles all the grunt work of the API.
-Must be run once every step of the game in order for the API to function correctly.<br /><br />
+Must be run once every step of the game in order for the API to command correctly.<br /><br />
 				<strong>Returns: </strong>Nothing</td>
 			</tr>
 			<tr>
 				<th id="GJ_login">GJ_login(username, usertoken)</th>
 				<td>Takes the given inputs (both <span class="returnValue">strings</span>) and checks with Game Jolt to see if the details are correct.
-This function forces the game to wait and see if the login was successful.
+This command forces the game to wait and see if the login was successful.
 It also automatically downloads the details of that user.
-(See the <a class="functionName" href="#userGetters">User Getter</a> functions for more information)<br /><br />
+(See the <a class="commandName" href="#userGetters">User Getter</a> commands for more information)<br /><br />
 				<strong>Returns: </strong>
 				<ul>
 					<li><span class="returnValue">GJ_STATUS_OK</span> - If all goes well</li>